[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 table of contents

-of server operation and maintenance during the Japanese night shift (11:00 PM to 8:00 AM the following day) Despite providing a 24/7 service, our Japanese team members are able to work without night shifts thanks to the support of our wonderful Canadian team members from the other side of the world.
+Despite providing 24/7 service, our Japanese team members can work without night shifts thanks to the wonderful support of our Canadian team members from the other side of the world.

-So, I'd like to share some of my memories of the Vietnamese food I ate with these wonderful members.
+So, I'd like to share some of my memories of the Vietnamese food I ate with these wonderful members

 5 Vietnamese restaurants

-Here are five Vietnamese restaurants I visited in Toronto.
+Here are five Vietnamese restaurants I visited in Toronto

 nam 2 Unionville

-We arrived at this store, located on the outskirts of downtown Markham, about a 15-minute drive northwest from Markham, where our Canadian office is located.
+We arrived at this store, located on the outskirts of downtown Markham, about a 15-minute drive northwest from Markham, where our Canadian office is located

 The menu for three extremely hungry infrastructure engineers is as follows: